 To solve the value \eqref{ubvalueofslice} of the upper bound \eqref{upperboundofslice}, we first apply singular value decomposition (SVD) on parameters $\Theta=\mathbf{U}\Lambda\mathbf{V}^T$, and further simplify the objective using the Carlson-R function $R_{-a}(\mathbf{b}; \mathbf{z})$ \cite{carlson1977special}, where $\mathbf{b}, \mathbf{z}$ are $\R^d$ vectors.
 Let $\mathbf{S}=\Lambda\Lambda^T$.
 Now, the optimization problem becomes

-Then, we prove that the obejective of \eqref{R-form_optimal_prob} is Schur-convex \cite{marshall11}, so the global minimum of \eqref{R-form_optimal_prob} is acheived when all the diagnol elements of $\mathbf{S}$ are equal.
-Thus, we find the optimal parameters \eqref{optimallinearparameter} of linear generator, and obtain the upper bound value \eqref{ubvalueofslice}.
+Then, we prove that the objective of \eqref{R-form_optimal_prob} is Schur-convex \cite{marshall11}, so the global minimum of \eqref{R-form_optimal_prob} is achieved when all the diagonal elements of $\mathbf{S}$ are equal.
+Thus, we find the optimal parameters \eqref{optimallinearparameter} of the linear generator, and obtain the upper bound value \eqref{ubvalueofslice}.
 The full proof of solving the upper bound is given in Sec. \ref{proofoptimalslicedWasserstein}.

-\begin{remark} From \cite{nadjahi2021fast}, under the weak dependence condition, the elements of data vector $X$ can follow Gaussian process, Bernoulli shift and autoregressive (AR) model.
-For channel prediction, AR model-based method is widely used by using past channel data without requiring current channel measure via pilot \cite{wu2021channel}. \end{remark}
+\begin{remark} From \cite{nadjahi2021fast}, under the weak dependence condition, the elements of the data vector $X$ can follow a Bernoulli shift, an autoregressive (AR) model, and a Gaussian process.
+For channel prediction, the AR model-based method is widely used by using past channel data without requiring current channel measurements via pilot \cite{wu2021channel}. \end{remark}